Later life financial planning: everything you need to know

 You can reduce the size of your taxable estate with various methods, e.g.

 You can also take out a life insurance policy to pay any likely IHT bill.
-Note that your pension is not subject to IHT - find out about using your pension to reduce your taxable estate.
+Note that your pension is not currently subject to IHT, but the rules are changing.
+From April 2027, inherited pension wealth will be subject to IHT.

 A financial adviser can give you all the help you need with estate planning.
 Find out more about inheritance tax here.